-The Early Notification Scheme (ENS) and Healthcare Safety Investigation Branch (HSIB)
+The Early Notification Scheme (ENS) and Maternity & Newborn Safety Investigations (MNSI)

-Our birth injury specialists explain what you need to know about the Early Notification Scheme (ENS) and the Healthcare Safety Investigation Branch (HSIB)
+Our birth injury specialists explain what you need to know about the Early Notification Scheme (ENS) and the Maternity & Newborn Safety Investigations (MNSI)

 On 1 April 2017 the NHS launched the “Early Notification Scheme” (ENS).
 This required NHS Hospitals to report to the ENS legal team (part of NHS Resolution) within 30 days all incidents where babies (who were born at term and following a labour) had a potential severe brain injury diagnosed within the first week of life.